oktaysamr/EksiSozluk-Trendyol-Headline-Classification-/README.md

-# Sentiment Analysis Ekşisözlük Trendyol Entries
+# Sentiment Analysis Trendyol Entries in Ekşisözlük